EvanPalmer/TWConferenceTrackManager/README.md

 ## Talk Distribution Algorithm Design
 Allocating talks to sessions, efficiently, and with optimal use of space was a difficult problem.

-I tackled this by sorting the talks from longest, to lightning, then allocating them over the sessions one talk per session at a time.
+The implemented algorithm tackles this by sorting the talks from longest to lightning, then allocating them over the sessions one talk per session at a time.
 This means the longest talks are at the beginning of each session, and the shorter ones are at the end.
-Since at the end when we're (potentially) running out of space, it's more likely that we could fit in a smaller talk than a longer one.
+Since at the end of each session when we're (potentially) running out of space, it's more likely that we could fit in a smaller talk than a longer one.

 In other words, we select the longest talk that will fit in the available space in the session.

-There are surely much better algorithms out there, and to override the default algorithm, a new ITalkDistributor can be implemented and injected.
+There are surely better algorithms out there, and to override the default algorithm, a new ITalkDistributor can be implemented and injected.

 ## Assumptions
 1. If the application's algorithm can't fit all the talks in, it display's an error message and outputs the best effort